passy/containers/docs/zookeeper.rst

       --port=zookeeper:2181 \
       woofwoofinc.dog/zookeeper

-In order to test out this container, we are going to start another copy of the container only in interactive mode and override the container executable to point to Bash instead of Zookeeper server.
-This will give us a shell with the Zookeeper client available which we can use to test the original container.
+In order to test out this container, we use the ``rkt enter`` to get a shell running on the container.
+We use this shell to start an interactive Zookeeper session with the localhost.

-Once the server container has started, find the IP address for it by listing the ``rkt`` containers running and reading from the ``NETWORK`` field.
+List the running ``rkt`` containers and take the UUID for the Zookeeper container just started.

 ::